Transferee Police Officer

 Case Study

-Detective Constable Adele Hassall transferred to Lancashire after serving 13 years at another force.
+Detective Constable Adele transferred to Lancashire after serving 13 years at another force.
 Ultimately, Adele decided to move to Lancashire after evaluating her happiness in her role.
 Adele said “I love being a Police Officer and helping people, however I found that the processes and pressures in my previous force meant the workload was unsustainable and began to compromise my ability to give 100% to each case I was working on.
 That is when I looked at moving forces”.

 “I did reach out to a previous colleague who had transferred to Lancashire and this gave me the confidence to apply to Transfer.
 Moving forces can feel like a big career change but I haven’t regretted the move for one minute.